-As mentioned, in 2008, about 9.9 Americans were victims of identity theft-a 22% increase over 2007.
-And these are the known cases.
+As mentioned, in 2010, about 8.1 million Americans were reportedly victims of identity fraud.60 And these are the known cases.
 The Federal Trade Commission (FTC) recognizes two primary forms of identity theft: existing account fraud and new account fraud.
-Existing account fraud refers to the misuse of a consumer's existing credit card, debit card, or other account, while new account fraud refers to the use of stolen consumer identifying information to open new accounts in the consumer's name.
-Figure 4 illustrates the most common misuses of victims' identities.
-Since the FTC has begun tracking identity theft complaints, it has consistently reported that the most common misuse of a victim's identity is credit card fraud.
-In 2008, government documents/benefits fraud became the second most prevalent misuse of a victim's identity, and within this category, the FTC reports a particularly large increase in identity theft related to tax return fraud.
-In fact, tax return-related fraud saw a six percentage point increase from the 2006 level, and it is involved in about 12.2% of the identity theft complaints received by the FTC.
+Existing account fraud refers to the misuse of a consumer's existing credit card, debit card, or other account, while new account fraud refers to the use of stolen consumer identifying information to open new accounts in the consumer's name.61 Figure 4 illustrates the most common misuses of victims' identities.